compa-mirror/compa/CONTRIBUTING.md

 * Make sure the linter (`npm run lint`) passes
 * Make sure all tests (`npm test`) passes
 * Send patches via Pull Request from your branch to `develop`
-* See [HACKING.md][] for more guidelines
+* See [HACKING][] for more guidelines

 Need a more detailed explanation, or aren't sure how to start?
 See [CONTRIBUTING_CODE.md][].

 ## Design

 Other way to contribute is with design, you can make contribution for better UI/UX in webapp, or with design for promotional material etc, please feel free to propose, only  some basic things:

 * All design pieces need release over [Creative Commons License By-SA][creativecommons]